ErikWittern/graphql-demo/README.md

-# GitHub Issues & Comments
+# GitHub PRs & Comments
-Example GraphQL app that renders latest issues and issue comments for a given GitHub repository.
+Example GraphQL app that renders latest pull requests and their first comments for a given GitHub repository.
 The purpose of this app is to contrast the use of GitHub's [REST API v3](https://developer.github.com/v3/) vs. its [GraphQL API v4](https://developer.github.com/v4/).
 Written in [TypeScript](https://www.typescriptlang.org/), uses the [React](https://reactjs.org/) UI library and [Tailwind CSS](https://tailwindcss.com/) for styling.

 ## Providing an access token